msysbio/microbetag/docs/tutorials/local.md

 For example, when using `carveme`, a gurobi license is required; `microbetag` expects the license unde the `/opt/gurobi` path, so you need to make sure all the right parts of the volumes are as above and that the left parts point to your local paths.

 {: .important}
->**Remember!** It is strongly suggested all the files and folders you mount to be part of your root path >meaning the directory from which you initiate your Docker container.
+>**Remember!** It is strongly suggested all the files and folders you mount to be part of your root path; meaning the directory from which you initiate your Docker container.
 >
 >For example, if you observe the last chunk of code, you will notice that both `kofam_database` and `gurobi.lic` and the input-output folder called `dev_io_microbetag` they are all within my root folder
 >`~/github_repos/KU/microbetag` from where I run the `docker run` command.